 Evernote is more limited than Google.Docs.
 It is purpose-built note taking software.
 It also makes your notes searchable by any word in the text.
-What Evernote does not do is allow you to attach spreadsheet tables to notes or to share them with only your friends.
-Notes are entirely public or totally private.

 A.nnotate takes a different approach.
 If you like to write in the margins of books or highlight PDF articles, this is your software.
 A.Anotate let's you upload a PDF file or capture a web page and then leave virtual sticky notes and highlight marks all over it.
 A.anotate allows you to selectively share your marked up documents.
 The free version, however, places a fairly generous limit on the number of documents you may mark up per month.